JaidenKemara/verify-firewall-policies/README.md

 # verify-firewall-policies
-This script verifies some firewall policies by making connections to scanme.nmap.org on specified ports.
+This script verifies certain firewall policies by making connections to scanme.nmap.org on specified ports.
 For example, if you have policies denying TCP connections on port 22, this script will show if the connection was successful or not.

 Example output when ports are allowed: